Trump denies wrongdoing, says lawyer's tape 'perhaps illegal'

 McDougal has said she began a nearly year-long affair with Trump in 2006 shortly after his wife, Melania, gave birth.

 She sold her story for $150,000 in August 2016 but it was never published by the National Enquirer, a practice known as “catch and kill” to prevent a potentially damaging story from becoming public.
-David Pecker, the chairman of parent company American Media Inc (AMI), is Trump’s friend.
+David Pecker, the chairman of parent company American Media Inc (AMI), is a friend of Trump.

-Giuliani said the discussion of payment did not mean McDougal’s claim of an affair was true and characterized it as an attempt to resolve false allegations that were “personally damaging” to Trump.

-Under U.S. election law, presidential candidates must disclose campaign contributions, which are defined as things of value given to a campaign in order to influence an election.

 The New Yorker magazine reported in February that Trump had an affair with McDougal at the same time he had a relationship with porn star Stormy Daniels and that the National Enquirer prevented McDougal’s story being made public.